 Has this ever happened to you?
-You spot something on Craigslist, Offer UP or Facebook Marketplace.
-It appears to be almost exactly like what you’ve been looking for, but in the wrong color.
+You spot something on Craigslist, Offer Up, or Facebook Marketplace.
+It appears to be almost exactly like what you’ve been looking for but in the wrong color.
 Not going to be a problem because you can always paint it, right?
 So, you contact the seller and arrange to go pick up the item.
-Next you are driving miles and miles to the seller’s location, (this should have been my cue to turn around).
-Finally you arrive, you take one look at the item and realize that it’s somehow different from what you were expecting.
-You’re inner voice is saying, “No, don’t buy it.
+Next, you are driving miles and miles to the seller’s location, (this should have been my cue to turn around).
+Finally, you arrive, you take one look at the item and realize that it’s somehow different from what you were expecting.
+Your inner voice is saying, “No, don’t buy it.
 It’s not going to work”.
 But due to all of your momentous effort and anticipation, not to mention your fear of offending the seller, you politely smile and say, “great, I’ll take it”.

 This recently happened to me in my quest to find a pair of black wicker chairs for our sunporch update.
 What I thought was going to be green painted wicker chairs turned out to be green synthetic resin wicker chairs.
 AKA: fancy plastic and in my opinion, challenging to paint successfully, if even doable.

 When I got the chairs home, my first thought was to take a photo, relist them on Offer Up, and hope the lady that just sold them to me won’t see my post and think I’m crazy.

 Some of the items below are affiliate links.
 If you purchase any of these products through the links, there is no extra charge to you; however, I may receive a small commission.
 Read full disclosure, here.

 Spray painting resin wicker chairs